EaswaranG/EaswaranG/README.md

 <details>
  <summary><h3>👨‍💻 Easwaran's Coding Journey</h3></summary>
-   I started as a Software Developer at Virtusa Software Services and as a Senior Software Developer and Team Lead at IBM India.
+   I started as a Software Developer at Virtusa Software Services and Senior Software Developer and Team Lead at IBM India.

-   At Virtusa, as a fresh Java Developer, I explored the IT world and took away good technical and functional learning from our client British Telecommunications.
+At Virtusa, as a fresh Java Developer, I explored the IT world and took away good technical and functional learning from our client, British Telecommunications.

 * Assisting the development manager with all aspects of software design and coding.
 * Attending and contributing to company development meetings.